 Overall, this is a uniquely well-written book designed to give a broad understanding of the most common cardiac conditions, for both the dedicated student and medical enthusiast.

 The Dictionary of Eye Terminology is a vital resource for anyone working in the ophthalmology field.
-This easy to use resource includes detailed information on over five thousand anatomical terms and conditions common to eye care.
-Each word has a complete definition, acronyms, and other related terms, making it a vital first stop for researching any eye-related term.
+This easy to use support includes detailed information on over five thousand anatomical terms and conditions common to eye care.
+Each word has a complete definition, acronyms, and other related terms, making it a vital first stop for researching any eye-related name.

 - Common misspellings are included making it easier than ever to find the definition of a term.